Warehouse and Logistics CGI Studio

 Within warehouse and logistics CGI, the distribution-centre sequence tests one verified model against planning scrutiny, leasing presentation, and 24-hour operational review.

-View the North West Logistics Hub case study (SCGI-004) for an example of multi-unit distribution centre CGI.
+The North West Logistics Hub case study (SCGI-004) shows an example of multi-unit distribution centre CGI.

 For tall-format and automated variants exceeding 11m internal clear height, see High-Bay Warehouse CGI below for eaves heights 12 to 50m.